 Phoenix supports backup and restore of databases created and managed using MS-SQL server.
-On a system, you can have one SQL Server instance or multiple SQL server instances, and each instance can have multiple databases.
-Phoenix lets you backup and restore databases across systems and instances.
+On a system, you can have one MS-SQL server instance or multiple MS-SQL server instances, and each instance can have multiple databases.
+Phoenix lets you back up and restore databases across systems and instances.
 Irrespective of the number of instances on a system:

 - Phoenix treats that system as a single server, and

 - Using Phoenix Management Console, you can execute backup and restore operations for databases that are created and managed on different instances on the server.

 You can register multiple servers across geographies.
 Phoenix can perform the following backup and restore jobs for databases:

 - Snapshot restores using full and differential backups

 After you configure Phoenix for your servers, Phoenix performs an ever incremental backup after applying deduplication.
 For more information, see Key Concepts and Terms.